wiwu2004/banking-api/README.md

 REST API developed in **Java with Spring Boot** to simulate core banking operations such as account creation, deposits, withdrawals, and transfers.

+This project also implements **JWT authentication and role-based authorization (USER / ADMIN)** to ensure secure access to endpoints.

 ---

 ## 🚀 Features

+### 💰 Banking Operations

 * Create account
 * List all accounts